 This includes will, insurance policies, annuities, deeds, statements of ownership (stocks, bonds, bank accounts, bills and loans), rent owed to landlords and any credit card debt.
 Originals or copies of death certificates are needed for most entities you need to notify, e.g. employers, NYS Teachers’ Retirement System, Social Security Administration, etc.

-Depending on the type of coverage that is offered through your employer or School District, you may be eligible to continue health insurance benefits for surviving family members for a period of time.
+Depending on the type of coverage that is offered through the decedent’s employer or school district, you may be eligible to continue health insurance benefits for surviving family members for a period of time.
 The federal Consolidated Omnibus Budget Reduction Act (COBRA) offers the opportunity for temporary extension of group health coverage.
-The premium rates are usually higher than the group rates for a surviving spouse or dependent.
+The premium rates for a surviving spouse or dependent are usually higher than the group rates.

 New York State Teacher’s Retirement System

 NYSLERS: School-Related Professionals, including teacher aides: 866-805-0990, press 3 then 1

 New York State and Local Employees’ Retirement System

 It is very important to periodically update your information with the New York State Teachers’ Retirement System or the New York State and Local Employees’ Retirement System, including names, addresses and beneficiaries.

 TRS — In addition to receiving the decedent’s member contributions balance, a designated beneficiary may receive a death benefit if the member dies before retiring.

 ERS — If a member dies while in active service and the death is not the result of an on-the-job accident, the beneficiary may be entitled to an ordinary death benefit.